 By Kim Segler, OTR/L, CHT

 A dislocated finger occurs when a finger bone slips out of its joint or normal position.
 Finger dislocations are a common injury.
-Fingers contain three joints and thumbs contain two and allow fingers to bend and straighten.
+Fingers contain three joints, and thumbs contain two and allow fingers to bend and straighten.
 A joint is where the ends of two bones meet.
 Ligaments are short bands of fibrous tissue that hold the bones together and help support the joint.
 Dislocations can occur when a significant force causes the ligaments to give way, causing the bone to slip out of the joint.
-It can occur in any of the joints of any finger but occurs most often at the middle joint of the finger called the proximal interphalangeal joint (PIP) joint
+It can occur in any of the finger joints but occurs most often at the middle joint of the finger, called the proximal interphalangeal joint (PIP) joint.

-Typically a dislocated finger is caused by a jamming force to the end of the finger, forceful overextension of a finger or falling on an outstretched arm.
+Typically a dislocated finger is caused by a jamming force to the finger’s end, forceful overextension of a finger, or falling on an outstretched arm.
 Sports injuries are a common cause of dislocated fingers.
 People with health conditions that can weaken joints and ligaments may be at greater risk of dislocations.

 A dislocated finger may appear swollen or crooked and is usually very painful.
-It may be bent upward or at strange angels.
-Other indications of a dislocated finger can be numbness/tingling, bruising or discoloration /pale appearance of the skin and difficulty moving the finger.
+It may be bent upward or at strange angles.
+Other indications of a dislocated finger can be numbness/tingling, bruising or discoloration /pale appearance of the skin, and difficulty moving the finger.
 Sometimes it may cause a break in the skin.

-If you suspect a dislocation you should seek medical attention at once.
+If you suspect a dislocation, you should seek medical attention at once.
 When you dislocate a finger, your finger may also be sprained or broken.
 Sprains and breaks share similar symptoms to dislocation, so it can be difficult to determine which injury you have without seeking help.
 Do not attempt to move the finger back into joint yourself.
 Trying to relocate the finger without proper training can make the injury worse.
-You could injure other structures, sometimes permanently like blood vessels, tendons, nerves, ligaments or joint articular cartilage.
-Delaying a visit to a doctor for a finger dislocation can make final treatment much more difficult and can lead to delayed healing or permanent disability.
+You could injure other structures, sometimes permanently, like blood vessels, tendons, nerves, ligaments, or joint articular cartilage.
+Delaying a doctor’s visit for a finger dislocation can make final treatment much more difficult and can lead to delayed healing or permanent disability.